RWS/studio-api-docs/apiconcepts/translationmemory/adding_language_resources.md

 ```
 ***

-When you open the TM in Var:ProductName and view the language resources, the variable list will look as shown in the following screenshot:
+When you open the TM in Var:ProductName and view the language resources, the variable list looks like this:

 ![VariablesList](images/VariablesList.jpg)

-Putting it All Together
+## Putting it All Together
---

-The complete class should now look as shown below:
+The complete class should now look like this:

 # [C#](#tab/tabid-8)
 ```cs